budimanjojo/dotfiles-installer/README.md

 To customize your zsh, you can create these files in your `$HOME` directory:
 - `.zshrc.before` to add stuffs you want to load before your plugins.
 For example, to autostart tmux you can add `ZSH-TMUX_AUTOSTART=true` in this file
 - `.zshrc.local` to add in your own custom stuffs
-- `.zshrc.bundles` to add your own antigen compatible plugins This script will also add in these files in `$HOME/.zsh` folder:
+- `.zshrc.bundles` to add your own zplugin compatible plugins This script will also add in these files in `$HOME/.zsh` folder:

 In normal oh-my-zsh install, you can customize your `~/.zshrc` and your `$ZSH_CUSTOM` folder, but this install script needs to make small changes for FZF and COC Vim to work.
-So, please don't edit your ~/.zshrc manually, but edit the files inside `$ZSH_CUSTOM` instead.
+So, please don't edit your ~/.zshrc manually, but edit the files inside `~/.zsh` directory instead.
 This install script will put in 4 files for you to customize:
 - `general.zsh` contains your own general settings for oh-my-zsh
 - `alias.zsh` contains your own aliases
 - `looks.zsh` contains the customization options for Powerlevel10k theme